 Recently, an increasing amount of brands appear to have been shying away from the ‘vegan’ label, with ‘plant-based’ being preferred as a label to describe non animal products.
 UK retailers such as Marks & Spencer and Tesco are spearheading this, with their Plant Kitchen and Wicked Kitchen respectively.
 Derek Sarno, the creator behind Tesco’s Wicked Kitchen in particular has actively moved away from ‘vegan’ as a label on his range, instead choosing ‘plant-based’ consumers as his main target audience.

-But is this signalling the beginning of the end of the movement’s growth, or is it simply the beginning of a new era for the category?
+Is this signalling the beginning of the end of the movement’s growth, or is it simply the beginning of a new era for the category?

 Derek Sarno did himself admit to ‘not making food for vegans’, instead preferring to refer to the category as ‘plant-based’.
 So what exactly is the difference?
 Largely, ‘vegan’ consumers are those regarded as being more militant about the cause, those whose entire lifestyle focuses on avoiding animal products at all costs not just in food, but in clothing, household equipment, toiletries, or anything else which may contain animal-derived ingredients.
 Sarno’s intentions are not to alienate current vegan consumers – rather the intention of the plant-based label is to ‘open up’ the category to a wider range of consumers, by focusing on ‘what the products are, not what they aren’t.